Jenningser48/jenningser48.github.io/README.md

-# Python Practice
+# Notebook for Kinetics
-Learning Python by using it for homework and research.
+Learning Python by plotting kinetic data.